Math Graduate Programs

 Primarily, financial support is offered in the form of graduate teaching assistantships.
 Most of our students are supported, typically for the full length of their programs (two academic years).
-Support usually consists of a stipend, health insurance benefits, and waiver of tuition for all courses in a student's program of study.
+Support usually consists of a stipend, and waiver of tuition for all courses in a student's program of study.

 For further information about financial assistance, visit the UND School of Graduate Studies.